unithiyashree/CSE576_NLP-NLI/README.md

-# NLP-NLI
+# NLP - Natural Language Inference

-Natural Language Inference
+Textual Entailment

 The task is to learn a textual entailment function that takes two sentences ‘premise’ and ‘hypothesis’ and decides whether the premise entails the hypothesis, contradicts the hypothesis or is neutral to the hypothesis.